AddressFinder/addressfinder-magento/README.md

 ### 3.2 Customisation features

 1. Depending on the theme your Magento store has, you may need to configure the **Default Search Country** if your checkout has no country selector.
-2. AddressFinder functions across many forms throughout Magento.
+2. Addressfinder functions across many forms throughout Magento.
 The default is to enable it in all supported forms, however you may restrict this with the **Enable Specific Forms** setting.
-3. Turning on **Debug Mode** will print debug messages from the AddressFinder JavaScript widget to the browser's console.
+3. Turning on **Debug Mode** will print debug messages from the Addressfinder JavaScript widget to the browser's console.
 4. You may pass custom **Widget Options** to the JavaScript widget.
 This must be a JSON object valid for [Australia](https://addressfinder.com.au/docs/widget_docs?utm_source=magento&utm_medium=extension&utm_campaign=magento_admin&utm_term=Australia#options) or [New Zealand](https://addressfinder.nz/docs/widget_docs?utm_source=magento&utm_medium=extension&utm_campaign=magento_admin&utm_term=New_Zealand#options).

 ## 4. Forms

-The AddressFinder module is installed within Magento by attaching forms.
+The Addressfinder module is installed within Magento by attaching forms.
 Out of the box, we support the following frontend forms:

 1. Checkout billing address
 2. Checkout shipping address